Embule/bayesian-stats-2024/README.md

-### A group project and an individual assignment from Bayesian statistics course 2024
+### 1. A group project on Bayesian network analysis

-Link to the group project:
+### 2. Individual assignment from Bayesian statistics course 2024